benjaminwonglee/PageOfThemedColours/README.md

 Currently there is one related project to this going on.
 It is a PseudoRandomBackgroundDrawer to output a bitmap to put on the backgrounds for these HTML pages.

+The first thing to do is to click "Fork" and fork your own copy of this to your GitHub account...
+However I have no idea how it works so please let me know how that goes, I'm keen to find out, and comment on the issue that I posted regarding this.

 If there are any burning questions, please contact me, Benjamin Wong-Lee via e-mail: benjaminwonglee@gmail.com, or via social media.

 **AIM**